wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 resolving conflicts with committed transactions during the read phase.
 The same timestamp interval technique is used.
 When a transaction commits, it first enters a critical section, which blocks all commit requests and read requests to any data item in its write set.
 Blocking reads is necessary, because otherwise a read request between the validation and the write phase may introduce a dependency cycle, as we shall see later.
+During validation, the transaction picks a commit timestamp from its interval.
+The selection of ct is not arbitrary, as it will affect the interval of other active transactions.
+In the paper it is recommended that the lower bound of the interval be chosen.
+The validation transaction then broadcasts its write set together with its ct to all other transactions.
+As an optimization, the broadcast can be limited only to transactions whose read set has a non-empty intersection with its write set.
+A reader list and writer list for every data item must be maintained in this case.
+After receiving the broadcast, active transactions perform a set intersection between the broadcasted write set and their own read sets.
+For any item in the intersection, active transactions upper bounds